iterative/mlem.ai/content/docs/user-guide/mlem-abcs.md

 **Base class**: `mlem.core.model.ModelType`

-> This class is polymorphic, which means it can have more fields depending on
+> This class is polymorphic, which means that it can have more fields depending
-> implementation.
+> on implementation.

 **Fields**: